 For your convenience, appointments can be scheduled at a time that works for you.
 Sign up for a Water Smart Home Survey here.
 (Note: During the COVID-19 period, in-person Water Smart Home Surveys were not available however in 2022, we have resumed the surveys on a limited basis.
 Staff may still be able to virtually assist you).

 NMWD Water Conservation Rebates

 North Marin Water District is working hard to preserve and protect our most essential resource – water!
 Save money and water with these rebates.

 North Marin Water District is offering residential customers a cash incentive for removing automatically irrigated lawn area and replacing with District approved, low water use planted landscapes.

-The NMWD incentive will pay you up to $50 per 100 square feet of lawn area.
-The incentive is limited to $400 for single family dwellings, $100 for townhouses or condominiums, and $50 for apartments.
-Cash for Grass Turf rebates are not intended for installations of synthetic turf, pools, building extensions, patios, decks, or other landscape features.
+The NMWD incentive will pay you up to $100 per 100 square feet ($1.00 per square foot) of lawn area.
+The incentive is limited to $800 for single family dwellings, $100 for townhouses or condominiums (common area), and $50 for apartments (common area).
+Cash for Grass Turf rebates are not available for installations of synthetic turf/artificial turf, pools, building extensions, patios, decks, or other unapproved landscape features.

 NMWD approved plant lists: